Notes: Assume information applies to entire 509th Parachute Infantry Battalion unless specific companies are identified. This timeline is incomplete.

 14 Dec 42 - AG 370.5/3 MGC reported in North Africa

 20 Dec 1942 - 2100 hours.
-As originally planned 33 Paratroopers were to be dropped by Lt.
-Col. Phil Cochren from three C-47s to destroy the El Djem Bridge in Tunisia.
+As originally planned 33 Paratroopers were to be dropped by the 60th TCG and guided by Lt.
+Col. Phil Cochran from three C-47s to destroy the El Djem Bridge in Tunisia.

 FIELD ORDER 14 (this is only a summary of the order)